Peoria, IL Wrongful Death Attorney

 - Involuntary manslaughter or reckless homicide

 - Involuntary manslaughter or reckless homicide of an unborn child

 The Illinois civil courts take statutes of limitations seriously.
 Missing your deadline will almost certainly result in forfeiting your right to any potential damages you may have earned.
 State law issues different statutes of limitations on wrongful death claims according to the nature of the death.
 Fatal personal injury accidents have a two-year deadline, but other causes of death may have different statutes of limitations.
 It is important to speak to an attorney as soon as possible after losing a loved one, to avoid missing your time limit.

-What Type of Damages Can One Recover in a Wrongful Death Suit?
+What Type of Damages Can One Recover from a Wrongful Death Suit in Peoria, IL?

 Wrongful death suits differ from personal injury lawsuits in terms of types of damages a plaintiff could recover.
 Wrongful death is a different type of loss, and may make the claimant eligible for unique types of damages depending on the situation.
 The goal of wrongful death damages in Illinois is to exclusively benefit the deceased person’s surviving spouse and next of kin.